This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Pecan Pie for Two: This mini pie is the perfect size for one or two people.
+• Pecan Pie for Two: This small pecan pie is the perfect size for one or two people.

 • Buttery and Rich: A tender shortbread crust and sweet, nutty filling deliver classic pecan pie flavor.